 For a long time in my recovery I didn't think it was ok to ask for things.
-In the circles I belong to I hear things like "thy will, not mine, be done."
+I'd hear things like "thy will, not mine, be done."

 But this was a misunderstanding on my part.